Mat Dickie: Career

-PC game development (2000–2011)
+PC game development (2000–2009)

 Dickie began creating his first game after he stumbled across a copy of DIV Game Studio, a programming language that promised to make game development easy.
 He purchased it from his local Woolworths branch, and spent the summer of 2000 learning it from the examples.

 Dickie released his first game, Hardy Boyz Stunt Challenge, in August 2000.
 The game had the player play as one of the Hardy Boyz, who were wrestlers in the WWF (later renamed the WWE).
 The game took two weeks to complete and was posted on a wrestling website where it received 15,000 downloads and positive feedback, which inspired him to continue making video games and to make his own website in November 2000 to host his games.
 He moved to Manchester in 2001 to complete a Bachelor of Science in video games and computers at the University of Salford.
 In that same year, he released his first complete game, Federation Online, a flash-based wrestling game.

 In 2006, Idigicon, who had previously published one of Dickie's games, Boxer's Story, contacted him again to make a version of his newest release, Wrestling Encore, for the British professional wrestling promotion One Pro Wrestling; however, legal complications arose due to 1PW not having the video game license to the American professional wrestlers working for them.
 In order to counteract this issue, 1PW attempted to buy the rights to the whole game off of Dickie instead of the rights to sell the version he had created for the promotion at their live shows, with the added benefit of him getting to meet the wrestlers working for the promotion at the time, including Bret Hart and Jeff Jarrett.
 Dickie declined this offer.

 In 2007, Dickie created his first major non-wrestling game, Hard Time, a prison simulator which was named by Games for Windows Magazine as the "Indie Game of the Month".
 The game was almost released through a subsidiary of THQ.
 Dickie was also looking forward to develop his wrestling brand with them; however, they felt it was a conflict of interest.

 Dickie released The You Testament in early 2009, a game loosely based on the New Testament in which the player follows the life and times of Jesus Christ and his various miracles.
-Dickie developed it in three months, which PC Gamer said made it the "best worst game ever."
-He then decided to retire from game development, after realizing that he was unable to meet the increasing expectations of gamers and critics.
-Dickie subsequently became a developer of educational software, which he published on TES.
+He developed it in three months, which PC Gamer said made it the "best worst game ever."
+After realizing that he was unable to meet the increasing expectations of gamers and critics, Dickie decided to retire from game development.
+He subsequently became a schoolteacher and developer of educational software, which he published on TES.
 Dickie had ambitions of enhancing learning and making learning fun; however, he later came to the conclusion that entertainment did not have much of a role to play in education.
 As of 2017, his educational resources have been used in 10,000 classrooms; he was also invited to the 2011 TES awards.